Hello and welcome once again to our roundtable, Breaking Down Banana Fish!

-MELINDA: I think, actually, I wouldn’t have needed to see Ash examining this.
+MJ: I think, actually, I wouldn’t have needed to see Ash examining this.
 But I would have assumed he was, in the background, if only Yoshida had left out that line.
 I wish she’d just left it out.

-ROBIN: I can see that, Melinda.
+ROBIN: I can see that, MJ.
 I guess I just didn’t react to that line.
 Here’s my question: do you think Ash would seek out opportunities to kill (like Foxx does) or that he somehow kills unprovoked?
 (I don’t think you do…) Because the sentiment of that line is, to my mind, true — he wouldn’t be out there killing people except that he’s being forced into situations that make him have to.
 Yes, he chooses to take out people in a strategic and cold-blooded way, not in a heat of the moment/self-defense sort of way, but I don’t feel like he’s incorrect in feeling forced into his actions.
 Whether he’s truly justified in how many people he kills or in what manner is a troubling question, but it’s also something that has to be judged against what else might have happened had he not acted and the enemies he’s fighting.

-MELINDA: You’re right, Robin, I don’t think Ash would seek out opportunities to kill, ever.
+MJ: You’re right, Robin, I don’t think Ash would seek out opportunities to kill, ever.
 But I do think he scares himself with how easily he’s able to kill at this point in his life, and he’s aware that he’s killed people he didn’t have to (like some of Arthur’s boys).
 He knows he’s capable of losing control, and he knows he’s lethal enough for that to be a really bad thing.
 For us as readers (and certainly for Eiji), Ash is in the clear, because of what he’s been through and what he’s been forced into in so many aspects of his life.
 But I’m quite sure that Ash knows that he’s living in the (darkish) gray, and he’s learned to live with that.
 Otherwise he’d have cracked up years ago.

 What it comes down to, is that the line doesn’t read like Ash to me.
 It reads like the author acting as an Ash apologist, which I think actually demeans the character a little bit.